terracenter/gentoo_install/README.md

 [..]
 ```

-This should be the default profile selected as we can tell for the `*` at the end.
-But if not, make sure you select it with `eselect`:
+This should be the default profile selected, as we can tell for the `*` at the end.
+But if not, make sure you choose it with `eselect`:

 ```shell
 eselect profile set 17 # or the number that you have on your list